Read This First

 Prompt 1: What is religion?

-The anchors here are Arguments for Considering Religion a Philosophy, Arguments Against Considering Religion a Philosophy, and Logical Coherence.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Arguments for Considering Religion a Philosophy, Arguments Against Considering Religion a Philosophy, and Logical Coherence in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with Arguments for Considering Religion a Philosophy, Arguments Against Considering Religion a Philosophy, and Logical Coherence.
+Treat Arguments for Considering Religion a Philosophy, Arguments Against Considering Religion a Philosophy, and Logical Coherence as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The humanistic pressure is lived orientation: a view matters when it changes how a person inhabits meaning, finitude, or agency.

 Many religions center around a belief in a god or gods, or a higher power that shapes the world.
 This higher power can be seen as personal or impersonal, benevolent or distant.